The Easiest Way to Organize Your Pantry & Refrigerator

-You’ll find the same thing with the refrigerator too.
-This is 2015,
+You’ll find the same thing with the refrigerator as well.
+This is 2015..

 Utilizing Baskets and Containers…

-- Clear off your kitchen or dining room table to use as a staging and work surface area.
+- Clear off your kitchen countertops or dining room table so you can use them as a work surface and staging area.

-- Take all the items out of either the pantry or the refrigerator (not at the same time) and place them on the table.
+- Take all the items out of the pantry or the refrigerator (just not at the same time) and place them on the table.